 How often do you reboot your home router?

-Probably only when it breaks.
-Normally, you never think about it—it just runs in the corner.
+Probably only when something goes wrong.
+Normally, you never think about it; it just runs in the corner.

-Agent devices should be like this.
+An Agent device should be exactly like that.
 Install it, configure it, push it into a corner, then forget about it.
-No crashes, no regular maintenance needed, system updates won't casually kill all your processes.
+No crashes, no regular maintenance, no system updates that happen to kill all your processes.

-Linux servers can run for years without rebooting.
-Upgrade macOS, and previous configurations might turn into chaos.
+Linux servers can run for years without a reboot.
+A macOS upgrade can leave previous configurations in disarray.
 Windows needs no mention.

-This isn't a question of system quality; it's design goals.
-You can't take a consumer OS built for humans, use it for infrastructure work, then complain it doesn't run smoothly.
+This isn't a question of system quality; it's a question of design intent.
+You can't take a consumer OS built for humans, use it for infrastructure, and then complain that it doesn't run smoothly.

 Form Follows OS

-What form factor should edge AI devices take?
+What should an edge AI device look like?

 A small server.
-ARM cores, low power, silent cooling, no screen, no keyboard.
-Running Linux, systemd managing processes, cron for scheduling, SSH for configuration, Docker for isolation.
+ARM core, low power consumption, silent cooling, no screen, no keyboard.
+Running Linux, with systemd managing processes, cron for scheduling, SSH for configuration, and Docker for isolation.

 This form factor is naturally suited for 24/7 operation.
-You won't think about turning it off—no screen to close, no power button staring at you.
+You won't think about turning it off—there's no lid to close, no power button sitting there to remind you.

 That previous post on device form factors said this thing should be as boring as a router.
 What do routers run?
 Linux.
-Not a coincidence.
+That's no coincidence.

 The Machine an Agent Needs

-Once you understand this, the machine's requirements become clear: system access without obstacles, no reboots for months, no waiting for human clicks, CLI toolchain ready out of the box, process management and scheduled tasks all native to the system.
+Once you think it through, the requirements for the machine are clear: unobstructed system access, no reboots for months, no waiting for human confirmation, a CLI toolchain that works out of the box, and process management and scheduled tasks that are native to the system.